bitcoinfacts/glacierprotocol.github.io/_docs/setup/create-app-usb.md

     Makefile
     LICENSE
     Glacier.pdf
+    Glacier-linux-only.pdf
     .gitignore
     ```
-8. Eject and physically remove the Q1 APP USB from the SETUP 1 computer.
+1. Eject and physically remove the <span class="qapp">Q1 APP</span> USB from the SETUP 1 computer.

-    **The Q1 APP USB is now eternally quarantined.
+    **The <span class="qapp">Q1 APP</span> USB is now eternally quarantined.
 It should never again be
     plugged into anything besides the Q1 computer.**

-9. Repeat all above steps using the SETUP 2 computer, SETUP 2 BOOT USB, and Q2
+1. Repeat all above steps using the SETUP 2 computer, <span class="setupboot">SETUP 2 BOOT</span> USB, and <span class="qapp">Q2 APP</span> USB.
-APP USB.
-10. Find a container in which to store all of your labeled hardware, along
+1. Find a container in which to store all of your labeled hardware, along
 with the Glacier document hardcopy, when you are finished.